Nabeel-javaid/report/README.md

 In conclusion, auditing the OPUS protocol was a comprehensive learning experience, showcasing the depth of innovation in DeFi while also highlighting the critical areas of focus for ensuring the security, stability, and sustainability of such protocols.

-Note: I didn't tracked the time, the time I mentioned is just an estimate
+Note: I didn't tracked the time, the time I mentioned is just a number.

 ### Time spent:
-5 hours
+25 hours